ankumar/architecture/README.md

 The **+1** pattern seems to be meme Alibaba, Walmart, Jio Platforms to name a few coming from a different "core".

 **Universally useful patterns for big & small:**
-**",but Context matters, even the effective implementation of doctrine requires you to understand context i.e. focus on user needs (universal) varies with implementation (i.e. what needs to focus on)"**
+**, but "Context matters, even the effective implementation of doctrine requires you to understand context i.e. focus on user needs (universal) varies with implementation (i.e. what needs to focus on)"**

 -- [Simon Wardley](https://twitter.com/swardley)